cosmovane/peoplefavmovies/README.md

-This purpose of this small project is to show people's information sorted by name.
+The purpose of this small project is to show people's information sorted by name.

 It's created using TypeScript and some utility functions.